JarryShaw/PyPCAPKit/docs/source/pcapkit/foundation/traceflow/index.rst

    traceflow
    tcp

-All flow tracing classes are implemented as :class:`~pcapkit.foundation.traceflow.traceflow.TraceFlow` subclasses, which are responsible for processing extracted packets and follow the flow and/or stream to provide more insights.
+All flow tracing classes are implemented as :class:`~pcapkit.foundation.traceflow.traceflow.TraceFlowBase` subclasses, which are responsible for processing extracted packets and follow the flow and/or stream to provide more insights.
 Below is a brief diagram of the class hierarchy of :mod:`pcapkit.foundation.traceflow`: